jereodell/poetry/nobody.md

 mire a-croaking full of our somebody songs?
 And yet, here I've been of the worst of readers,

-heaving it back up, luke warm, this slurry,
+heaving it back up, lukewarm, this slurry,
 this weak churn of borrowed words.

 First begging the saint and then robbing the corpse: